tristanbatchler/COMP3702/Final exam notes.md

-**Q: **What is the Bellman equation for calculating the value of a state assuming the reward function is  dependant on the **current state, the action, and the next state**?
+**Q: **What is the Bellman equation for calculating the value of a state assuming the reward function is  dependent on the **current state, the action, and the next state**?

 **A: **
 $$